-During the year ended 31 August 2020, total expenditure of £1,356k (2019: £1,428k) was met by recurrent grant funding from the ESFA together with other incoming resources.
-The excess of expenditure over income for the year (excluding restricted fixed asset funds and transfers to restricted fixed asset funds) was £129k (2019: £251k).
+During the year ended 31 August 2021, total expenditure of £1,287k (2020: £1,356k) was met by recurrent grant funding from the ESFA together with other incoming resources.
+The excess of income over expenditure for the year (excluding restricted fixed asset funds and transfers to restricted fixed asset funds) was £2k (2020: excess expenditure over income £129k).